angelstreet/virtualpytest/docs/ai agent/AI_AGENT_PLATFORM.md

 ```

 **Key Principles:**
-- No sub-agents (Explorer/Executor deleted)
+- No sub-agents (all skills inline)
 - Each manager has ALL skills for its platform
 - One selectable agent = one chat bubble
+- YAML is the single source of truth

 ---